TraPS-VarI/TraPS-VarI/docs/index.rst

 Support
 *******
-A manuscript is currently under revision, citation records will be updated as soon as possible.
+Citation records will be updated as soon as possible.

 If you have any suggestions, please let me know: ulaganat@biochem.mpg.de